polterguy/phosphorusfive-dox/chapter-2.md

 If you try to click the button created by the Hyperlambda above, it will change its value to *"Hello World"*.

-## Walking through our code
+## Walking through the code

 Hyperlambda is a key/value/children file format.
 Technically, it is not in fact even a programming language, but a file format, for declaring *"graph objects"*, or *"tree structures"*.
 In fact, it is quite similar to JSON, for those acquinted with it.
+With Hyperlambda, you can declare tree structures.
+Your tree structures, are created out of *"nodes"*.
+Visualize a single node as a *"leaf or a branch in a tree"*, if it helps you to understand exactly what Hyperlambda does.
+Everything in P5 is a *"tree"*.

 Above, our `create-widget:foo` parts, which is our first line of code, declares a *"node"*.
 The node has a name, or a key, being **[create-widget]**, and a value being *"foo"*.
 This creates a *"widget"* for us, which is an HTML element.
 Which type of element, and/or widget, this will create, depends upon which arguments you supply to it.
-The widget will have an ID attribute of *"foo"* though, which is later used to reference the widget, and change or retrieve its properties and/or value(s).
+The widget will have an ID attribute of *"foo"*, which is later used to reference the widget, and change or retrieve its properties and/or value(s).

 Our above **[create-widget]** invocation, has three child nodes;